Onemanwolf/Blazor_How_Session/How_Session/Blazor_Getting_Started.md

 > :sushi: Important
 > Razor component file names require a capitalized first letter.
 Open the Pages folder and confirm that the `EmployeeOverview` component file name starts with a capital letter T. The file name should be `EmployeeOverview.razor`.

-3. Open the `EmployeeOverview` component in any file editor and add an @page Razor directive to the top of the file with a relative URL of /EmployeeOverview.
+3. Open the `EmployeeOverview` component in Visual Studio and add an @page Razor directive to the top of the file with a relative URL of /EmployeeOverview.

+Open Visual Studio from the Start Window select open existing Project and navigate to the `EmployeeHR` folder and open the `EmployeeHR.csproj` go to the Pages folder.

 `Pages/EmployeeOverview.razor`: